saedMuhamed/tailwindCssStarterProject/README.md

-# Tailwind Cs Starter Project
+# Tailwind CSS Starter Project
 ## This is starter project for the tailwind CSS

 ### for the packages use